viamrobotics/docs/docs/data-ai/data/advanced/alert-data.md

 {{< tabs name="Types of Triggers" >}}
 {{% tab name="Data synced to cloud" %}}

-Select the data types for which the Trigger should send requests.
+Select the data types for which the trigger should send requests.
 Whenever data of the specified data types is ingested, a `POST` request will be sent.

 {{% /tab %}}